Skip to main content

 Make sure you're hungry when you come to Balmoral Beach so you can enjoy all the seafood on offer.Photo credit: Thomas Joannes / Shutterstock

-Enjoy a seafood lunch overlooking upmarket Balmoral Beach.
+Enjoy a seafood lunch in Sydney overlooking upmarket Balmoral Beach.

 8. For families: Shark Beach, Nielsen Park